Structures to Consider Before You Sell Your Business

 Another potentially material consideration in the asset sale versus stock sale discussion involves the use of Section 1202 qualified small business stock (QSBS).
 QSBS is one of the most compelling financial planning techniques available to business owners.
 After meeting a five-year holding period, Section 1202 allows owners of qualifying C corporation stock to exclude capital gains taxes on gains of the higher of 10 times the stockholder’s basis or $10 million ($5 million for married filing separately).
 Some states like New York also allow the QSBS exclusion, while others like California do not.
 QSBS also potentially makes stock sales relative to assets sales for owners even more attractive, since an asset sale essentially wastes the QSBS benefit.

 There are a host of potential planning opportunities for business owners to maximize the benefits of QSBS.
 For business owners with pass-through entities that are expected to be sold for large capital gains, long-term planning around converting to a C corp may make sense.
-For a lot of business owners, starting as a pass-through entity could be benefical since this initial structure can allow more start-up expenses to be deducted and losses can be passed through to the owner.
+For a lot of business owners, starting as a pass-through entity could be beneficial since this initial structure can allow more start-up expenses to be deducted and losses can be passed through to the owner.
 Since 80% of a corporation’s assets have to be used in a qualified business to be QSBS eligible, entrepreneurs raising capital for a new venture but taking several years to deploy it into business operations should also consider starting the company as a pass-through entity.
 Given that a conversion of a pass-through’s assets can convert at fair market value and that consequently results in higher basis, this could result of an even higher exemption given the 10X basis rule.

 Another issue to be mindful for business owners is holding no more than 10% of the C corp’s assets in real estate, which could dismantle QSBS eligibility.
 We’re not big fans of C corporations holding real estate generally, given that step in basis is more easily achieved in pass-through entities if the business owner were to pass away or sell the business.